scblur869/MQTT-to-Kinesis-Data-Streams/README.md

 ## Streaming MQTT data to Kinesis Data Streams

-The idea behind  this service is to run it as a container on the edge, subscribe to a topic from MQTT and then batch those payloads up and send them to kinesis data stream --> firehose --> datalake
+The idea behind this service is to run it as a container by the dozens at the edge on a kubernetes platform.
+Through parameterization and CICD, easily deploy containers across dozens of mqtt topics and stream those payloads to kinesis data stream(s) --> firehose --> datalake

-I have tested this with various free mqtt brokers and it seems to work pretty well.
-In testing for 5,000,000 records, this service uses around 15mb of RAM and 1.5% of CPU.
+I have tested this with EMQX and it works great.
+In testing with 5,000,000 records, this service uses around 15mb of RAM and 1.5% of CPU.
 Typical GO efficiency.

-this service written in Go is deployed via a container using parameterization. see the Dockerfile
-This container is light and efficient enough to deploy 100's of these subcribing to MQTT topics across the entire shop-floor for collecting machine data (one example use case)
+Security is simple..

-from a iam access perspective, it needs this iam policy attached to the iam user in order to send thru the data stream
+Using IAM, it needs this iam policy attached to the iam 'service user' in order to send thru the data stream .
+Just match the Resource property with your KDS Stream ARN

 ```
 {